The 6 Oldest Dogs Ever Six Elderly Dogs Who Defied All the Odds

 Lady

-The original “oldest dog,” Lady was a Poodle born in 1908, and made it all the way to 1937, making Lady a record-setting 28 years old.
+The original “oldest dog,” Lady, was a Poodle born in 1908 and made it all the way to 1937, making Lady a record-setting 28 years old.
 While her title wasn’t held long (being unseated by Bluey a mere two years later), Lady set the bar for dogs living to a ripe, old age.

 Smokey

-A tiny but wizened Shih Tzu who is still with us, Smokey will be turning a staggering 28 years old in the beginning of 2014 and is looking like a serious contender for the title.
-Still sitting pretty in the number six spot, Smokey is a resident of St. Petersburg, Florida, where he, much like the other residents of the town, fail to recognize the signs of their age, reveling in his long daily walks and still displaying the vibrant personality of dogs 10 years younger.
+A tiny but wizened Shih Tzu who is still with us, Smokey will be turning a staggering 28 years old at the beginning of 2014 and is looking like a serious contender for the title.
+Still sitting pretty in the number six spot, Smokey is a resident of St. Petersburg, Florida, where he, much like the other residents of the town, fails to recognize the signs of their age, reveling in his long daily walks and still displaying the vibrant personality of dogs 10 years younger.
 Perhaps there really is a fountain of youth!

 More on Old Dogs